What Drives Hazard Mitigation Policy Adoption?

 Publication Date: 2022

-Following the Great Flood of 1993 in the Midwest, FEMA introduced the property buyout program as a hazard mitigation strategy to reduce the flood risk.
-There is a growing body of research on the property buyout policy.
-The existing literature mainly focused on resident decisions to participate in the buyout program, their experiences with the program, the financial and social impacts of relocation on residents and land, and justice issues.
-Some previous studies of buyouts also discussed characteristics of the property buyout policy and funding problems.
+Following the Great Flood of 1993 in the Midwest, FEMA introduced the property buyout program as a hazard mitigation strategy to reduce flood risk.
+There is a growing body of research on property buyout policy.
+Existing literature mainly focuses on resident decisions to participate in a buyout program, their experiences with the program, the financial and social impacts of relocation on residents and land, and justice issues.
+Some previous studies of buyouts also consider characteristics of the property buyout policy and funding problems.
 There is less research on property buyout policy from a government perspective, however.
-This research examined factors that influence the adoption of the FEMAs property buyout program in Virginia using a new theoretical framework.
+This research examined factors that influence the adoption of FEMA's property buyout program in Virginia using a new theoretical framework.
 It investigated factors such as flooding, social vulnerability, institutional capacity (including individual professional capacity, organizational management capacity, and system capacity), policy diffusion, and upper-level policy environment.
 Results of an online survey indicated that the individual capacity of local floodplain managers (e.g., hazard mitigation experience, awareness of flood risk and buyout benefits, and the ability to innovate) influences local government adoption of buyout policies.
 Findings suggest that local governments with experienced floodplain managers who are enthusiastic about the benefits of buyouts are more likely to influence community buy-in and political will.

 Introduction and Literature Review